PLN-team/pyPLNmodels/paper/paper.md

 High dimensional count data are hard to analyse as is, and normalization must be performed but standard normalization does not fit to the characteristics of count data.
-The Poisson LogNormal(PLN)  [@PLN] and its Principal Component Analysis counterpart PLN-PCA [@PLNPCA] are two-sided models allowing both suitable normalization and analysis of multivariate count data.
-It establishes patterns and dependency structures through a correlation matrix.
-Each model is implemented in the `pyPLNmodels` package introduced here.
+The Poisson LogNormal(PLN)  [@PLN] and its Principal Component Analysis variant PLN-PCA [@PLNPCA] are two-sided latent variable models allowing both suitable normalization and analysis of multivariate count data.
+The latent variable is structured as a multivariate Gaussian variable, modelling complex patterns and dependency structures.
+The PLN model is versatile and can be extended beyond PCA to accommodate other multivariate statistical tasks, such as Clustering, Linear Discriminant Analysis (LDA), and Network inference, described in [@PLNmodels].
 Possible fields of applications include
 <!-- Multivariate abundance data, consisting of observations of multiple interacting -->
 <!-- species from a set of samples, are often collected in ecological studies to -->